About Me

 Early Computing

-I started learning programming at high school — my first code was a bubble sort algorithm written in Algol 60, stored on punch cards.
-My first "editor" was paper, pencil, blade, and glue to fix text directly on cards.
+I started learning programming at high school — my first code was a bubble sort algorithm written in Algol 60, stored on punched cards.
+My first "code editor" was paper, pencil, blade, and glue to fix text directly on cards.
 From punch cards to AI agents — quite a journey!
+The first personal computer was decommissioned MIR 2: 8kb of memory, CRT display with light pen, typewriter as keyboard and printer, magnetic cards as storage, just half a ton weight.
+And unlimited precision: To get Pi with 1000 digits, use precision 1000 ; print PI .
+It also solved simple calculus equations at symbolic level.

 Contact